Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/index.md

 1. Interactive Visualizations of Mass Spectrometry Data and Results
 1. Mass Spectrometry Knowledgebase Curation
 1. Big Data Integration and Visualization

+!!! note "GNPS2 For Industry"
+	GNPS2 as a infrastructure is open for the academic community.
+If you are an industry user - please reach out to [Ming](mingxun.wang@cs.ucr.edu) or the [UCR Technology Transfer Office](tp@ucr.edu) to bring GNPS2 to your organization.